jsdelivrbot/video-stream-test/README.md

-# Stan Coding Challenge
+# Video Library Challenge

 ## React / Redux + Material UI

-This project leverages syles and concepts from [material-ui], a react wrapper around Googles Material UI designs.
+This project leverages a number of react components from [material-ui], a react wrapper around Googles [MaterialDesign].

 The project makes use of a simple node backend for serving up data for the UI.